Revised Version (March 2023) of the CLS is now available!

 Your purchase of the CLS includes a three year subscription with regular updates.

 The CLS chapters 1-6 (excluding section 5) have been completely revised and a summary of those revisions is published at the beginning of the document.
 Section 5 (soils) is currently being revised.

-As a benchmark standard for the landscape horticulture industry, the CLS will be an indispensable tool to the success of any landscape project that is designed, built and maintained to this nationally-recognized standard.
+The CLS is an indispensable tool to the success of any landscape project that is designed, built and maintained to this nationally recognized standard.

 About the Canadian Landscape Standard

 Nastaran Moradinejad, BCSLA, AALA, CSLA, Appointed Chair of the Canadian Landscape Standard Steering Committee

 It is with great pleasure that the CSLA announces Nastaran Moradinejad's appointment as Chair of the CSLA and CNLA Joint Canadian Landscape Standard (CLS) Steering Committee.
 Ms. Moradinejad has served on the CLS Steering Committee since 2017 and has contributed to the development and launch of the second edition.

 According to Christene LeVatte, past chair of the CLS Steering Committee:

 "Nastaran's contribution to the CLS has been truly exceptional.
 Her appointment will ensure the CLS's continued integrity and development of new content."